charles66820/inriaStage2023/note.md

 To emit an event we call `nm_core_status_event(core, event, pack)` with owr event.
 Ths function will enqueue the event if monitor is set.
 The handler will be call when the scheduler (`nm_schedule(core)`) call event dispatch function (`nm_core_events_dispatch(core)`).

+In driver `context` is an instance for a NIC and `status` is an instance of an connexion.
 ## road map

 ![Alt text](img/rn_image_picker_lib_temp_f484c77a-c389-445e-8c7b-bcc0fc9adee4.jpg)